Von Neumann Algebras of Thompson-like Groups from Cloning Systems II: Brief Detour into von Neumann Algebras

 A von Neumann algebra is a $*$-subalgebra of bounded linear operators on some Hilbert space which is closed in the strong (equivalently, weak) operator topology.
 Arguably, the most well-studied and beloved von Neumann algebras arise from a group together with a unitary representation (e.g., the left-regular representation, the most natural unitary representation one can single out) or groups acting on measure spaces or other von Neumann algebras.
 When we have a group acting on a von Neumann algebra, we can form the so-called crossed product von Neumann algebra.
 Let us recall the basics of this construction.
 Throughout this paper, $G$ will almost exclusively denote a countable, discrete group.
 An \emph{action} of $G$ on a von Neumann algebra $M$, which we will assume acts on a separable Hilbert space $\h$, is a homomorphism $\sigma : G \to \aut (M)$ of $G$ to the group $\aut (M)$ of (normal) $*$-automorphisms of $M$.
 Consider the Hilbert space $\ell^2(G, \h)$ defined as follow: equipped with the inner product where the inner product $\langle , \rangle_{\mathcal{H}}$ on the right-hand side comes from the Hilbert space $\h$, and $\norm{~}_{\h}$ denotes the norm on $\h$ induced by this inner product.
 Define $\lambda : G \to B(\ell^2(G,\h))$ and $\pi : M \to B(\ell^2(G,\h))$ by

 for $g,h \in G$, $x \in M$, and $\psi \in \ell^2(G,\h)$.
-One can easily verify that the former is a faithful unitary representation of $G$ while the latter is a faithful normal $*$-homomorphism.
-It is easy to verify that that commutation relation holds, where $x \in M$ and $g \in G$.
+One can easily verify that the former is a faithful unitary representation of $G$ while the latter is a faithful normal $*$-homomorphism, and that the commutation relation must hold, where $x \in M$ and $g \in G$.
 Putting this together, the crossed product von Neumann algebra of $G$ acting on $M$, denoted by $M \rtimes_{\sigma} G$, is defined to be the von Neumann subalgebra of $B(\ell^2(G,\h))$ generated by $\pi (M)$ and $\pi (G)$; that is, form $M \rtimes_{\sigma} G$ by first forming the $*$-algebra generated by $\pi (M)$ and $\lambda (G)$ and then taking the weak or stong operator topology closure.
 We note that the $*$-isomorphism class of $M \rtimes_{\sigma} G$ is independent of the choice of separable Hilbert space $\h$ on which we represent $M$.
 At times we may omit the action $\sigma$ from the notation when the context is clear and simply write $M \rtimes G$.

 If $M = \mathbb{C}$ with $G$ acting trivially, we obtain the so-called group von Neumann algebra of $G$, denoted as $L(G)$.
 If our group is given by a semi-direct product $N \rtimes_{\sigma} H$, then when we form the group von Neumann algebra of it, the semi-direct product translates into a crossed product von Neumann algebra.
 That is, where $\widehat{\sigma}$ denotes the action of $H$ on $L(N)$ induced from the action $\sigma$ of $H$ on $N$.